PHT-Medic/documentation/src/guide/admin/identity-providers.md

 Clicking on the **Add** button on the left will allow you to configure a new OIDC provider.

-#### Keycloak settings

 [![image](/images/ui_images/provider_add.png)](/images/ui_images/provider_add.png)

+## Example: Keycloak

 Any OpenID-provider can be configured to be selected in the login screen to authenticate users belonging to your realm.
-If you dont know how to set up a client in Keycloak, follow the steps below configuration.
+If you don't know how to set up a client in Keycloak, follow the steps below configuration.

 The following settings are used in the User Interface with Keycloak as identity provider:
 ```